ankane/mailkick/README.md

 Before sending marketing emails, make sure the user has not opted out.

-Add the following the method to your user model.
+Add the following method to models with email addresses.

 ```ruby
 class User < ActiveRecord::Base